-The Masters can be taken either as an intensive one year program or part time.
+The Masters can be taken either as a full-time program or part time for domestic students.

 Core Units of Study